Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 That is not to say that the folks behind these forecasts are not some of the best and the brightest.
 They indeed are.
 It is just that forecasting with precision on anything with the economy and the markets is an immensely difficult undertaking.

 Take getting just the future rate of inflation right.
-You would think it’s just one number until you realize the extent of the inputs required to predict anything to do with just that one number.
+You would think it is just one number until you realize the extent of the inputs required to predict anything to do with just that one number.
 Niall Fergusson captures the incredible complexity involved in this Bloomberg opinion piece.
 An excerpt below…

 Consider for a moment what we are implicitly asking when we pose the question: Has inflation peaked?
 We are not only asking about the supply of and demand for 94,000 different commodities, manufactures and services.
 We are also asking about the future path of interest rates set by the Fed, which – despite the much-vaunted policy of “forward guidance” – is far from certain.
 We are asking about how long the strength of the dollar will be sustained, as it is currently holding down the price of U.S. imports.